trojikman/misc-addons/ir_attachment_s3/README.rst

     * in product page main image is shown as main, previous main image is extra (maybe not a bug, but don't know how to remove previous main image)

 * Make endpoint_url customizable to allow using other s3-supported storages.
 Example: https://docs.min.io/docs/how-to-use-aws-sdk-for-python-with-minio-server.html

+* S3 Condition is ignored in attachment creation

 Credits
 =======